term-world/datamart-solution/README.md

 * Deleting an entire column
 * Searching for a list of words rather than just `1` at a time
 * Searching a specific column for a value (rather than the whole table)
+* Sorting by more than one column at a time

 This list is not meant to be exhaustive.
 It's possible that you'll come up with a few more unique to your neighborhood.
 When you have an idea, _file the issue_ and get to work!